ibm-cloud-architecture/refarch-kc/docs/pre-requisites.md

 You to have two choices to build the solution:

 1. installing node, python and maven on your computer
-1. use our own docker images for running those tools.
+1. use our own docker images for running those tools

-You can mix too, if for example you already developed in the past with Nodejs or Java you may want to leverage your own configurations.
+You can mix the two.
+If, for example, you already developed with Nodejs or Java you may want to leverage your own configurations.
 If you do not want to impact your python environment, you can user our docker images.

 To be able to build without our docker images do the following: